Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/08/make-azure-virtual-machine-disks-smaller.md

 categories:
     - Azure
 tags:
-    - disks
+    - Disks
-    - sql
+    - SQL
-    - 'virtual machine'
+    - 'Virtual Machine'
 ---

 Making a disk larger on Azure is a simple process in the Azure portal.
 You just stop the machine, edit the disk, enter a new size and hit “Save”.
 When you try to make a disk smaller, though, you’ll be told “new disk size should be greater than 1024 GiB.
 Disks can only be resized to a larger size”.
 Whoops… I created the VM with a pair of one terabyte disks and I’m using about 300MB on each one.
 Let’s make these Azure Virtual Machine disks smaller by replacing them with two new disks.